TyGuS/suslik/README.md

 cd ~/suslik
 python2 evaluation.py
 ```
-This will run Cypress on all benchmarks from Table 1 (Sec 5), apart from benchmark 5 `intersection`, which is reported there as failing (see more details below).
+This will run Cypress on all benchmarks from Sec 5, Table 1, apart from benchmark 5 `intersection`, which is reported there as failing (see more details below).
 This should take approximately *five minutes*.

 After the script terminates, it will create two output files in `~/suslik`: